frobino/EclipseTrainingSlides/slides.md

 ---
 title: Exercise: Print to view

 Every tick, we would like to show the elapsed time in the view.
-It can just be a label
+It can just be an incrementing counter.

 - Reset to **PLUG9**
 - Create a counter (a simple int) that is incremented each tick.